 Another problem: Parallel handling of input events and time-consuming graphics rendering

-seems to be a real challenge for some browsers on today's mobile devices which are still rather slow.
+seems to be a real challenge for some browsers on older mobile devices.

-In practice, our Android 4.0 test showed that it makes sense to rely on the deviceOrientation API in
+In practice, our tests on Android devices showed that it makes sense to rely on the deviceOrientation API in

 At least, all browsers tested made use of the same W3C interface definitions.

-We are currently witnessing a significant shift of user practice -
+We are currently witnessing a significant shift of user experience -

 away from traditional computers (desktop, notebook)